Saba-Kublashvili/bayesian-computational-modeling.-/README.md

 Instead of treating history as a collection of anecdotes, we treat it as a **system of interacting forces** that can be approximated mathematically and simulated computationally.

-A public explanation based on this work has accumulated **350,000+ views** on open platforms and has been **shared and endorsed by PhD-level academics**, which I see as early external validation that this approach is both rigorous and useful.
+A public explanation based on this work has accumulated **350,000+ views** on open platforms and has been **shared and endorsed by PhD-level academics**, as well as FAANG companies employers and Top CS Schools graduates(Standford...). which I see as early external validation that this approach is both rigorous and useful.

 ---